harshgit/se577-software-architecture/README.md

 ![image](https://user-images.githubusercontent.com/3461182/166124085-29ea9323-3e0f-4d5a-92d8-3e54bfa82428.png)

 ### 2 backend service developed in Node and Fastify -- ./web-service-node

-This is a node app built using fastify and it exposes the api endpoint to show the gihub rrepoositories for a particular user
+This is a node app built using fastify and it exposes the api endpoint to show the github rrepoositories for a particular user

-### 3. ProjectStub.md - contains front end architecture describing components involved in the vue application
+### 3 Instructions

-You can access it [here](https://github.com/harshgit/se577-software-architecture/blob/proj-release-1/ProjectStub.md)
+Instructions can be found in release2.md